SAP/cloud-robotics/docs/how-to/deploy-from-sources.md

    Please answer the configuration questions.
 Domain and Ingress IP of your cluster should be determined automatically and provided as default values.

-   By default the images are pulled and pushed to the docker registry set in `.REGISTRY` file in the root directory of this repository on your computer.
-This file is not synchronized to github.
+   If you keep the default registry `ghcr.io/sap/cloud-robotics` in your configuration you could skip step 4.
+We built the images and pushed them for you into our github docker registry.

    When you save the configuration and there is no `.REGISTRY` file on your computer, it will be created automatically using the registry you entered in the wizzard.
+The script will not overwrite existing values.
+The file is used when you build your own images in step 4.

    Command summary:

     ```shell
     make kubeconfig=<path of kubeconfig file of your cluster> set-deployment-config